Search Committee Training and Tools

 Preparing for the Search

-This self-paced eLearn is required for all search committee chairs.
+This self-paced eLearn is required for all search committee chairs and hiring managers.
 The training focuses on establishing inclusive search committees, writing inclusive job descriptions, and creating inclusive recruitment plans as well understanding the impact of bias in these early stages of the search process.
 Those interested in participating in this course may register online.

 Candidate Evaluation and Selection

-This two-hour course is geared towards search committee chairs and members.
+This two-hour course is required for all search committee chairs and members.
 The course focuses on creating inclusive, consistent, and compliant candidate evaluation and selection processes and discusses the impact of bias during the later stages of the search process.
 Those interested in participating in this course may register for upcoming, centrally-offered sessions here.

 Diversity Advocate Workshop

-This interactive 90-minute workshop provides participants with an opportunity to combine the knowledge gained from OHIO Search Committee Training with evidence-based bystander intervention techniques.
+This interactive 90-minute workshop is required for all volunteer Diversity Advocates and provides participants with an opportunity to combine the knowledge gained from OHIO Search Committee Training with evidence-based bystander intervention techniques.
 The aim of this workshop is to ensure that participants are comfortable intervening in, leading, or supporting conversations surrounding diversity and inclusion throughout search processes.

 This course’s learning objectives represent the skills that participants will practice in this workshop and then use to support OHIO’s Search Committee process, and thus it is strongly encouraged that participants have attended OHIO Search Committee Training within the past six months, but the workshop is open to all interested.
 Those interested in participating in this course may register for upcoming, centrally-offered sessions here.

 All past participants of OHIO Search Committee Training will receive a monthly newsletter, Continuing The Conversation, which shares relevant tools, articles, and case studies to build upon the foundational pillars of the training.